Extended Sick Leave

-To supplement the sick leave program that covers occasional personal or family illness, Loyola University New Orleans provides Extended Sick Leave for employees with a personal illness or disability that extends beyond 20 consecutive working days and who do not have enough paid leave (sick or vacation) to cover the absence.
-Extended Sick Leave is available to all full-time regular employees with at least six months of service.
+To supplement the sick leave program that covers occasional personal or family illness, Loyola University New Orleans provides Extended Sick Leave for employees with a personal illness or disability that extends beyond 10 consecutive working days and who do not have enough paid leave (sick or vacation) to cover the absence.
+Extended Sick Leave is available to all full-time regular employees with at least six months of service at the time of the leave.

 For the purposes of this policy, a disability is any non-job-related illness or injury or medical condition, either physical or mental, including pregnancy and childbirth, that prevents the employee from doing his/her regular work.
 Extended Sick Leave benefits are not paid in conjunction with Worker’s Compensation.